Mental management: Measurement of mental processes

 The measurement of mental processes can involve invasive or non-invasive ways to measure human activity in the brain, known as neuroimaging.
-Neuroimaging is defined as “a clinical specialty concerned with producing images of the brain by non-invasive techniques, such as computed tomography and magnetic resonance imaging.”
+Neuroimaging is defined as "a clinical specialty concerned with producing images of the brain by non-invasive techniques, such as computed tomography and magnetic resonance imaging."
 Computed tomography is “radiography in which a three-dimensional image of a body structure is constructed by computer from a series of plane cross-sectional images made along an axis.”
-Magnetic resonance imaging, commonly referred to as MRI, is “a noninvasive diagnostic technique that produces computerised images of internal body tissues and is based on nuclear magnetic resonance of atoms within the body induced by the application of radio waves.”
+Magnetic resonance imaging, commonly referred to as MRI, is "a noninvasive diagnostic technique that produces computerised images of internal body tissues and is based on nuclear magnetic resonance of atoms within the body induced by the application of radio waves."
 These advances help to understand brain specificity, and therefore were able to contribute to theories of mental management processes.
 Through these methods of measuring mental processes, it was found that different parts of the brain are responsible for different mental processes, for example that the frontal lobe is responsible for abstract thinking.

 Practical applications of mental management

 The principles of mental management apply practically to many aspects in the real world, particularly in the areas of education and individual development.
-To develop the mental management processes in education, necessary knowledge, skills, methods and techniques are taught to students in order to help them understand how their minds work and to help them discover the ways to work their minds more efficiently in the education process.
+To develop the mental management processes in education, necessary knowledge, skills, methods and techniques are taught to students to help them understand how their minds work and to help them discover the ways to work their minds more efficiently in the education process.
 These teachings are carried out in three steps: (1) getting to know the mind; (2) developing skills; and (3) attaining mental independence.
 These practices are now being applied beyond education at an individual level in the context of self-improvement as well as in the work domain, including managers and leaders.

 Mental management theories were applied to a real-life case study in Mancinelli, Gentili, Priori, and Valituttis’ 2004 study on concept maps in kindergarten.
 The study's finding was that real learning is derived from the child's evocation, as defined by La Garanderie.
 Evocation is the voluntary mental reconstruction procedure of all perceptions coming from the external world through senses.
 The project concluded that the child builds meanings of their senses through evocation, with perception and evocation both key in specifying the information to learn from.
 Without such a mental activity, learning is partial and lacks important parts.
 Further findings showed that the observer's mental characteristics affect the contents derived by the child from observation.
 The interaction, perception and evocation processes unveil correct concepts and misconceptions.
-Utilising methods of La Garanderie's pedagogic dialogue, children were reached mentally and disclosed their thoughts on their experience.
+Using methods of La Garanderie's pedagogic dialogue, children were reached mentally and disclosed their thoughts on their experience.
 The child's thoughts were found to be guided by the project's success or failure and accordingly the child's thoughts divert from their infantile characteristics and progress and adjust slowly.